Reconyx Hyperfire 2

 Video Trigger & Recovery Speed: 0.24 s. / 4.6 s.

 Detection Range: 80 ft. (maximum)

 Detecting critters shouldn't be an issue for the Hyperfire 2.
 Trigger speed in both modes is excellent and recovery times are very good as well.

 The Hyperfire 2 detected out to 80 ft., making it an above average detection range.
 Overall, the detection circuit is outstanding.

 External Battery Jack: 12-Volt

 The Hyperfire 2 has a fairly standard case design.
 It feels solid and well-built.
 The latch is oversized and easy to manipulate.
 The batteries slide in much easier than on the Reconyx Ultrafire cameras and the SD card is easy to insert as well.
-The python lock bracket is on the front of the camera, meaning the cable will lock the inside of the camera as well as the camera to the tree.
+The python lock bracket is on the front of the camera thereby not only locking the camera to the tree but also preventing access to the internal controls and memory card.

 We were disappointed that the Hyperfire 2 only has one threaded insert (on the bottom) instead of having two like the old cameras.
 This limits the versatility of a tripod or Slate River Mount.
 Also, the camera has a simple LCD screen for settings but lacks the internal viewer that many cameras come equipped with now.

 Without a doubt, the case design on the Hyperfire 2 is really solid but not groundbreaking.
 We do expect this camera to be able to work down to -20° Fahrenheit, so if that is a concern, the case design is still superior to Chinese-made cameras.
 However, when spending this amount of money, it would be really nice to have the bells and whistles that we see on other cameras (internal viewer and multiple 1/4" x 20 inserts).